-Advanced Learning Strategies: Skills for Success After Secondary School Grade 12, Open GLS40 or GLE40
+Advanced Learning Strategies: Skills for Success After Secondary School Grade 11, Open GLE30 Advanced Learning

+Strategies:

+Skills for Success

+After Secondary School

+Grade 12, Open

+GLS40 or GLE40

-GUIDANCE AND CAREER
+GUIDANCE AND CAREER EDUCATION

+GLS10/GLE10/GLE20

-GLS10/GLE10/GLE20 Learning Strategies 1: Skills for Success in Secondary School to help students become better, more independent learners.
+Learning Strategies 1: Skills for Success in Secondary School, Grade 9, Open

+This course focuses on learning strategies to help students become better, more independent learners.
 Students will learn how to develop and apply literacy and numeracy skills, personal management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace, and the community.
 The course helps students build confidence and motivation to pursue opportunities for success in secondary school and beyond.